Santa Maria Formosa: Exterior

 Mascaron adorning the front door of the campanile.

 Interior

-The artworks in the interior include the Saint Barbara polyptych by Palma the Elder, one of his most celebrated works.
+The artworks in the interior include the Saint Barbara polyptych by Palma Vecchio, one of his most celebrated works.
 The Conception Chapel houses a triptych of Madonna of Misericordia by Bartolomeo Vivarini (1473), while in the Oratory is the Madonna with Child and St. Dominic by Giambattista Tiepolo (18th century).
 There is also a Last Supper by Leandro Bassano.